grace22411/Niyo/README.md

  Currently, there is no mobile firendly Dapp that serves for the large creator economyto maximise their productivity and to truly be rewarded for their creation.
 The size of the creator economy is around $3.8 Trillion  but yet it is not adopted in the web 3 space.
 Onboarding creators who are not 'traditional' artists could scale  web 3 to further unreached and underserved audiences.

-### How Niyo Works
-Niyo allows for users to explore the dapp to see their favourite and nearby creators  creations, try before they mint and then interact by the below:

-Users interact with the platform through the below:

-- Slay – Using our AR and ML function, users book various hair, beauty and fashion styling appointments conveniently
-- Play - Powered by the DAO, users will learn hair and beauty, fashion techniques virtually or physically with industry experts through our academy
-- Care- Purchase, invest and understand the supply chain journey of tools, hair extensions, fashion products and accessories on demand.

 ### Revenue Streams